Starostwo: Powiat starosta

 When Poland regained independence in 1918 (until the beginning of the World War II in 1939) and in 1944–1950, the starosta was the head of powiat (county) administration, subordinate to the voivode.

-Since the local government reforms, which came into effect on 1 January 1999, the starosta is the head of the powiat executive board (zarząd powiatu), and the head of the powiat starostwo (part of the powiat administration), being elected by the powiat council (rada powiatu).
+Since local government reforms effective from 1 January 1999, the starosta is the head of the powiat executive board (zarząd powiatu), and the head of the powiat starostwo (part of the powiat administration), elected by the powiat council (rada powiatu).